y683yz/Yousician/README.md

 # Output sample

-The each line of the output is song and artist:
+The each line of the output is sorted song and artist (sorted first artist and then song):

   - example 1